elibasson1/Befreeagro/Beefree/README.md

 **Notes**

-Install all dependencies from it:
+Install all dependencies from :

 pip install -r requirements.txt, make sure pip belongs to your virtualenv python